In order to understand how color analysis works here is an in-depth breakdown of all of its elements clearly explained...

 Each person falls into one of three categories when it comes to their overall contrast level - light, medium or deep/dark.
 Your contrast level or value is basically just how light or deep your overall coloring is.
 This is easily seen in black and white photos.
 To make this even clearer here are some examples of models of different contrast levels in black and white with the grayscale placed next to them

-So as you should be able to see from the above contrast level is fairly easy to spot once you know what it means and what to look for.
+As you can see from the above pictures contrast level is fairly easy to spot once you know what it means and what to look for.
 It's actually a fun experiment to do so feel free to try this on yourself using a photo editing app on your phone or desktop computer.
 There are some good free ones out there like PicMonkey and Canva.

 Now onto the second factor - undertone.
 This has to do with color temperature.
 Is your overall coloring more cool or warm?
 Colors that have a blue base are considered to be cool and colors that contain yellow and red are considered warm.
 So an analyst looks for this color temperature or undertone in their client's skin.

-People that are primarily cool have a red-violet or pink undertone or cast to their skin and if they are warm there will be a yellow-orange to red-orange tint or undertone.
-These undertones can also be found in the hair and eyes however it is most easily found in the skin.
-A yellow or even yellow-green cast as seen in olive skin tones does not necessarily mean warm.
-A true warm undertone is yellow-orange to red-orange as stated previously.
+People that are primarily cool have a yellow undertone or cast to their skin and if they are warm there will be a blue or violet tint or undertone.
+These undertones are then balanced by warm or cool tones found in the hair and eyes.

 Chroma - Bright or Soft?